This post may contain affiliate or sponsored links. Please read our disclosure policy.

 It’s a difficult balance to engage teens without watering down God’s Word to the point of being merely a motivational message.
 Although there are many different versions of the Bible to speak our teen’s language, our choices only include ones like the NIV that remain closer to the original text.

-Just like they are beginning to develop independence in most life skills, this is also the age where they start owning their faith.
-I know it’s hard, but you want this!
-Here are a few ways to be involved in their faith journey without being “that” parent.
+Just like they are beginning to develop independence in most life skills, this is also the age where they must start owning their faith.
+It’s hard to know the right balance when it comes to spiritual guidance at this stage of parenting.

 Keep it front and center